bobbicodes/mecca/README.md

     $ ./mecca [tempo]

 Tempo is an integer in beats-per-minute (defaults to 120).

+The Zelda sample song sounds right at 240;
+The Megaman sample song sounds right at 350.
+That's actually double what they should be, because I recorded them at half-speed (because I hadn't figured that part out yet).

 To play a song, just load it and select play from the spacebar-menu: